Gigi Hadid shares behind-the-scenes photos from Paris Fashion Week - ExBulletin

 Gigi Hadid shares behind-the-scenes photos from Paris Fashion Week

-Gigi Hadid is giving her followers exactly what they want: a behind-the-scenes look at glamorous Paris Fashion Week.
+Gigi Hadid gives her followers exactly what they want: a behind-the-scenes look at glamorous Paris Fashion Week.

 The 28-year-old model and mother of daughter Khai did what she does best last week and walked the runway in Paris.
 Hadid looked stunning as she took part in the Le Chouchou Jacquemus Fall 2023 fashion show at the gardens of Versailles.